 TikTok Files Court Complaint To Stop Trump Ban

-Video-sharing app TikTok and its parent company, ByteDance Ltd., filed a complaint in a Washington federal court challenging the prohibitory measures taken by U.S. President Donald Trump.
+Video-sharing app TikTok and its parent company, ByteDance Ltd., filed a complaint in a Washington federal court challenging the recent prohibitory moves by U.S. President Donald Trump.

 According to Reuters, citing court documents filed late Friday, Sept.
-18, the Chinese social media network has asked a U.S. judge to block the Trump administration from banning its U.S. operations.
+18, the Chinese social media network has asked a U.S. judge to block the Trump administration from enforcing a ban on its U.S. operations.

 TikTok argues that the ban is political, and not for "national security" reasons, which is what the Trump administration maintains.